 - a.
 A voucher request must be associated with a real and completed equipment or conversion-kit purchase or order. - b.
-Vouchers shall only must be requested for new orders.
-A voucher request must be submitted with a pPurchase oDrder that has been signed or executed no more than 60 business days prior to the voucher submittal date. - c.
-Government entities and public agencies may submit a Letter of Intent (LOI) in lieu of a Purchase Order when procurement policies are prohibitive.
-A voucher request must be submitted with a LOI that has been signed or executed no more than 60 business days prior to the voucher submittal date.
-The LOI must be signed or executed no more than 60 business days prior to the voucher submittal date.
-The purchaser must provide the Purchase Order within six months 90 business days of the voucher submittal date.
+Vouchers must be requested for new orders.
+A voucher request must be submitted with a Purchase Order that has been signed or executed no more than 60 business calendar days prior to the voucher submittal date. - c.
+Government entities and public agencies and commercial harbor craft purchasers may submit a Letter of Intent (LOI) in lieu of a Purchase Order when procurement policies are prohibitive.
+A voucher request must be submitted with a LOI that has been signed or executed no more than 60 business calendar days prior to the voucher submittal date.
+The purchaser must provide the Purchase Order within 90 business 365 calendar days of the voucher submittal date.
+Commercial harbor craft purchasers must provide the Purchase Order within 730 calendar days of the voucher submittal date.
 A Voucher will not be issued until a Purchase Order is submitted.